 How long do you have to make good music before the world sits up and takes notice?
 In the case of Joe Ely, the answer may be nearly half a century.
 The first of his more than two dozen excellent solo albums appeared in 1977, and before that, he kicked up a storm with Butch Hancock and Jimmie Dale Gilmore in the Flatlanders, a seminal alt-country group.
 Yet he continues to have no more than a cult following outside his native Texas.

 Perhaps this self-produced latest CD, his first in four years, will represent a step toward wider acclaim.
-The original compositions that dominate the collection showcase Ely’s ability to tell stories about idiosyncratic characters with spare, tightly constructed verse.
+The original compositions that dominate Panhandle Rambler showcase Ely’s ability to tell stories about idiosyncratic characters with spare, tightly constructed verse.
 You’d never guess it by looking at the long list of musician credits, but the instrumentation is as economical as the lyrics.
-Ely picks and chooses wisely and sparingly from a menu that includes Spanish guitar, mandolin, accordions and fiddle.
+Ely picks and chooses wisely and sparingly from a menu that includes Spanish guitar, mandolin, accordions, and fiddle.

 The best instrument, though, may be his evocative tenor, which is prominently mixed on all 12 tracks.
 Just listen to his reading of Guy Clark and Ray Stephenson’s powerful “Magdalene” and how well he captures the protagonist’s desperation when he sings, “I got to leave here on the double if I want to see the morning light…Let’s go down to San Miguel, let’s be somebody else tonight.”